gudadzeoto/Angular-todo/README.md

 # My TODO List:

 **
-This project is being done to implement a simple screen with TODO list using Angular.js 💚💜 by Guilherme A Dias 💚💜**
+This project is being done to implement a simple screen with TODO list using Angular.js 💚💜💚💜**

 ![Capa](https://thecodingpie.com/media/media/thumbnail_Ag03ULz.png)